 Easing the Pain of Injections for Juvenile Arthritis

-Kids hate shots, but when it comes to managing juvenile arthritis (JA), sometimes injections are necessary.
+Kids hate shots, but when it comes to managing juvenile arthritis (JA), sometimes they are necessary.
 Biologic injections can sting more than others, making shot time even more dreaded.
-Fortunately, drug makers are taking steps to lessen the pain of these medications, but there are things you can do to take the sting out of shot day.
+While drug makers are taking steps to help lessen the pain of these medications, there are many things you can do to take the sting out of shot day.

 Why Injections Hurt